 - Which Great Plains states had some counties with high Norwegian-born proportions in 1930?

-Let’s adjust the map to use more intuitive break points in the legend.
-Click the Classify button and change the Break Values on the right side of the Classification box to the following:
+In the Layer Properties dialog, under the Symbology tap, click the Classify button and change the Break Values on the right side of the Classification box to the following:

-Click OK.
 This setting groups together the counties with under 2%, 2-5%, 5-10% and 10-13% Norwegian-born population, with darker reds indicating higher percentages.

+VII.
 Generate a finished map

 The map we just created is already there.
 We need to add a legend, scale bar, and title that will help map readers interpret the meaning of the map.
 Because we are conscientious scholars, we will also add a credit line to acknowledge the source of our data.
 The steps below tell you how to add these items to your layout page.
 If you don’t like the initial result, you can always delete the element and try again.